 In summary, Model Objects contain all the data associated with a specific type of API call.
-In this example, the cbapi.response.models.Binary Model Object reflects all the data available via the /api/v1/binary API route on a Cb Response server.
+In this example, the cbapi. response.models.Binary Model Object reflects all the data available via the /api/v1/binary API route on an EDR (CB Response) server.